ibm-cloud-docs/dl/cbr.md

 A user must have the Administrator role on the Direct Link service to create, update, or delete rules.
 And a user must have either the Editor or Administrator role on the Context-based restrictions service to create, update, or delete network zones.
 {: note}

-Any {{site.data.keyword.cloudaccesstraillong_notm}} or audit log events generated will come from the context-based restrictions service, and not Direct Link.
+Any {{site.data.keyword.cloudaccesstraillong_notm}} or audit log events that are generated come from the context-based restrictions service, and not Direct Link.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

-To get started protecting your Direct Link with context-based restrictions, see the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).
+To protect your Direct Link with context-based restrictions, see the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).

 ## How Direct Link integrates with context-based restrictions
 {: #cbr-overview}

 Direct Link may call Key Protect and HPCS for key management support.
-These calls will perform authority checks against the Direct Link service making the call.
+These calls perform authority checks against the Direct Link service making the call.
 If a CBR Rule is ever created against Key Protect or HPCS, a Direct Link Service Reference must be added to the network zone of the rule.

 _If context-based restrictions don't apply holistically to all components of your service's resources, provide a paragraph that categorizes the scope of what’s enforced or impacted and what isn't.
 Also, consider the following use cases to determine what you need to document for your service:_